realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 In Order to achieve this, the Script performs the following manipulation on the actual Smart-Meters values:

 - Value of L1 is replaced with the value measured by the shelly Plug.
 This allows the Multigrid-ESS to work on L1 as grid set point, without "fighting" against the Fronius Hybrid.
 - Original Value of L1 is added to L2.
+Make sure you configure ESS to work in individual phase mode, so it only considers "L1".
 - Value measured by the shelly plug is deducted from L2, so the incoming/outgoing total stays the same.

 Example before / After: